finit.conf —

 Finit versions before v3.1 used

-infinity
+infinity for

-, which is still supported,
+unlimited, which is still supported,

 albeit deprecated.